JGCRI/GCAM_to_IAMC_Aggregation/Readme.md

 `GCAM_nonCO2_emissions.csv`:

 The GCAM nonCO2 emissions input should be the result of a query from the relevant GCAM database for emissions by subsector.
 The file can contain multiple scenarios.
-A truncated example is included (`GCAM_nonCO2_emissions_example.csv`) with proper column names.
+A truncated example is included (`GCAM_nonCO2_emissions_example.csv`) with proper column names and formatting.

+`GCAM_nonCO2_resource_emissions.csv`:

+The GCAM nonCO2 resource emissions input should be the result of a query from the relevant GCAM database for emissions by resource production.
+The file can contain multiple scenarios.
+A truncated example is included (`GCAM_nonCO2_resource_emissions_example.csv`) with proper column names and formatting.

 `GCAM_IAMC_mapping.csv`: